 Reliance on internally generated cash or debt to finance our operations or complete acquisitions could substantially limit our operational and financial flexibility.
 The extent to which we will be able or willing to use shares of our common stock to consummate acquisitions will depend on the market value of our common stock which will vary, and our liquidity.
 Using shares of our common stock for this purpose also may result in significant dilution to our then existing stockholders.
 To the extent that we are unable to use our common stock to make future acquisitions, our ability to grow through acquisitions may be limited by the extent to which we are able to raise capital through debt or additional equity financings.
 No assurance can be given that we will be able to obtain the necessary capital to finance any acquisitions or our other cash needs.
 If we are unable to obtain additional capital on acceptable terms, we may be required to reduce the scope of any expansion or redirect resources committed to internal purposes.
-In addition to requiring funding for acquisitions.
+In addition to requiring funding for acquisitions, we may need additional funds to implement our internal growth and operating strategies or to finance other aspects of our operations.
 Our failure to: (i) obtain additional capital on acceptable terms; (ii) use internally generated cash or debt to complete acquisitions because it significantly limits our operational or financial flexibility; or (iii) use shares of our common stock to make future acquisitions, may hinder our ability to actively pursue any acquisitions.